-- Collateral contact with the appropriate local agency or responsible person who is responsible for making damage assessment of destroyed living quarters. - Verification of homeless stranded transients may be obtained through a collateral contact with the appropriate agency or responsible person in the community.
+- A collateral contact with the appropriate local agency or responsible person who is responsible for making damage assessment of destroyed living quarters. - Verification of homeless stranded transients may be obtained through a collateral contact with the appropriate agency or responsible person in the community. - b.
+Mortgage c.
+Overnight Lodging

-b.
-Mortgage